stvwng/proj_mgmt_agent_workflow/README.md

 # proj_mgmt_agent_workflow
-Repo for Project Management Agentic AI workflow
+Agentic AI Project Management workflow

 This is an AI agentic workflow that manages a technical project.